Nethereum/Nethereum/docs/accounts.md

 #### Creating a new Account

-To create a new account you just need to generate a new Private Key, Nethereum provides a method to do this using SecureRandom.
-Needless to say you may want to generate an account another different random mechanism, or seeding mechanism.
+To create a new account you just need to generate a new private key, Nethereum.Signer provides a method to do this using SecureRandom.
+The Account object accepts just the private key as a constructor, to reduce any coupling with private key generation, and prescriptive way to generate private keys.

 ```csharp
 var ecKey = Nethereum.Signer.EthECKey.GenerateKey();